x3art/unilog/README.txt

 sanctuaries or factories.
 We will only buy things if the source of a ware on the logistics dock dockware manager sources is set to 'Buy'.

-Another feature: priorities.
 There are currently three priority levels for things that need to be done.
 High, normal and meh.
 Meh priority is only handled if a truck happens to go to that destination and has spare cargo space.
 Normal priority is "this needs to be done".
-This is stuff like topping up a factory with resources that aren't very low yet.
+This is stuff like topping up a factory with resources that aren't very low yet or wares that are getting low on docks.
 High priority is "do this or else".
-High priority is only used for resources for factories.
+High priority is only used for resources for factories that are about to stall.

 Every available truck will be sent as soon as possible to fill the needs of a client.
 We keep track of exactly how many wares a client